 “Although I understand it is a difficult time for people, and they may already be supporting other charities, the hospice is such a noble cause and I hope I can raise a great amount by taking part in the Great North Run.”

 Everyone here at the hospice is incredibly proud of Zoe, and all of those taking part in the Great North Run.
-You can donate in support of all their fundraising efforts here:
+You can make a donation in support of their efforts on our website.